tomektom/ass/README.md

       Decrypt entry and copy to clipboard.
 Clipboard will be cleared in 15 seconds.
 You can define custom time in ASS_COPY_TIME.
 Currently work only with klipper and wl-clipboard. ass rm <names>
       Remove entries.
-  ass destroy
+  ass passgen [--symbol-disable -s] [--length -l <number>] [--copy -c]
+      Generate random password.
+Optionally define password length (default 20) or disable special symbols.
+Copy without printing to stdout. ass destroy
       Remove password storage.
   ass help
       Show this help.
 ```

+## Requirements
+* age
+* tree – for listing your passwords
+* pwgen – for generating passwords
+* KDE and Wayland (wl-clipboard and klipper) – for copying.
+If you want use other tools just replace commands for copying and clearing clipboard, it's only two commands in copy function

 ## Completion